-The external 24 V supply is attached to the auxiliary power input connector through a 4-pin cable.
+The external 24 V supply is attached to the auxiliary power input connector through a 4-pin cable and delivered to each power transmitting unit.

 The AuxiliaryPowerInput feature reports the status of the connection made by the power cable between the external power supply and the Coaxlink auxiliary power input connector.